 Have a Ball

 Here’s a classic with a twist.
-You might be thinking there’s nothing special about soccer, but Fisher-Price has (as expected) found a way to spice it up.
+You might be thinking there’s nothing special about soccer, but the manufacturer has found a way to spice it up.

 It’s good for indoor (space allowing of course) or outdoor play.
 It’s suitable for either or one or two players as well.